oravirt/ansible-oracle/README.md

 - Installs the database-server(s)

 <b>oradb-create:</b>
 This role creates the databases (RAC/RAC One Node, Single Instance).
+Possible to create container databases.
 Performs a dbca silent run to create the database.
 Note:
 At the moment there is no listener configured when creating a database on a filesystem (i.e no grid infrastructure present).
 Will be added later though.
 - Generates a responsefile to be used by dbca